. 1. Discovery

 a pocket to pocket chain of phones

-will punch holes through the river’s leathery murk.
+punching their holes through the leather of the river’s murk.

-flip phones, palm pilots, an N-Gage or two,
+Flip phones, palm pilots, even an N-Gage or two,

 they remember you, World Snake –